Master of Science in Human-Computer Interaction (HCIM) - College of Information (INFO)

 Hands-On Learning and Research

-Through internships, class projects, capstone projects, and events, students build relationships with the INFO College’s 400+ top industry and government partners, such as Microsoft, Google, IBM, Adobe, PayPal, Capital One, Fidelity, World Bank, CISCO, Verizon Wireless, PBS, Nickelodeon, Blackboard, Honda, American Airlines, BlueCross BlueShield, NIH, IRS, U.S. Dept of Defense, Smithsonian, National Archives, Department of the Interior, Bloomberg, and the Washington Post.
+Through internships, class projects, capstone projects, and events, students build relationships with the INFO College’s 400+ top industry and government partners, such as Microsoft, Google, IBM, Adobe, PayPal, Capital One, Fidelity, World Bank, CISCO, Verizon Wireless, PBS, Nickelodeon, Blackboard, Honda, American Airlines, BlueCross BlueShield, NIH, IRS, U.S. Dept of Defense, Smithsonian, National Archives, Department of the Interior, Bloomberg, the Washington Post, Nasa, Wise Cities, Flikshop, Montgomery County, MD; Praxis Impact, Hometown Heroes, Mathventure, and University Park Maryland.

 Our students also have opportunities for hands-on learning at the INFO College’s world-renowned research centers and labs, such as the prestigious Human-Computer Interaction Lab (HCIL), home of KidsTeam.
 KidsTeam engages children as technology design partners, developing real-world products.
 Watch the KidsTeam in action!
 Another great way to learn about the HCI research happening at the INFO College is to browse our HCI news.